tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

   wolf)
 ```

-In this expression, there are two `wolf`s.
+Inside this expression, there are two `wolf`s.
 One of them is bound inside the let,
 but the other is free inside the let!
 This is because `let` evaluates all of
 its bindings without access to the bindings as they are being built up (for
 that, we would need `let*`).